 Speaking of which, I played percussion.
 Not really well, but that's not the point.
 I'm better on flute and guitar, and I dabble a bit on piano.

-I have a poodle with a Mohawk.
+I have a poodle with a cool 'do.
 His name's Murphy, and he looks something like this:

 I used to have horses.
 I love horses!
 But now I'm allergic to them.
 Cruel, cruel world.

 I drew the seahorse (get it? seahorse! ) on my website.
 In fact, I drew all these pictures.
 Yes, I'm a writer, not an illustrator.
 That's not the point.
 It's fun to draw.
 Try it.

 If you see a photo on this site, I probably took that, too.

 I'm an explorer.
 I've traveled to amazing places - Russia, Europe, Asia - to do research, work or teach.
 I love to learn about new places and cultures, and I get excited by scientific discoveries and geeky inventions.

 I have the best job in the world.
 I write about cool things for curious and creative kids - which means all of you (young and old).
 What kind of cool things?
 Pretty much anything.
 Gadgets, science, animals, mythology, cultures, music.
 Sometimes I make things up.
 Really.
 I write both nonfiction and fiction.
 I just have to remember what goes in which book.

 I wasn't always an author of kids' books.
 I used to be a journalist, a university professor, a diplomat, and a research analyst.
 Yeah, I've been busy.

 And, yes, I find much inspiration in The Phantom Tollbooth.
 If you haven't read it yet, you must!